 Avant is an innovative leading producer of high-quality, handcrafted cannabis products.
 Avant has multiple licensed and operational production facilities across Canada, which produce Avant's premium consumer brands.
-Avant's recreational brand portfolio includes BLK MKT[TM], Tenzo[TM], Cognōscente[TM], Treehugger [TM] and Pristine[TM] Seeds, which are produced from unique cultivars, and sold in British Columbia, Ontario, Saskatchewan, Manitoba, Yukon, Newfoundland and Labrador, Prince Edward Island, and New Brunswick.
-These markets represent approximately 65% of the total Canadian recreational cannabis market.
-Avant's medical cannabis brand, GreenTec[TM], is distributed nationwide, directly to qualified patients through its on-line portal and licensed partners.
+Avant's recreational brand portfolio includes BLK MKTTM, TenzoTM, CognōscenteTM, Treehugger TM and PristineTM Seeds, which are produced from unique cultivars, and sold in British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, Atlantic Canada and the Territories.
+These markets represent approximately 80% of the total Canadian recreational cannabis market.
+Avant's medical cannabis brand, GreenTecTM, is distributed nationwide, directly to qualified patients through its online portal and licensed partners.

-Avant is a publicly traded corporation, listed on the Toronto Stock Exchange (TSX: AVNT), and trades on the OTCQX Best Market (OTCQX: AVTBF) and Frankfurt Stock Exchange (FRA: 1BU0).
+Avant is a publicly traded corporation, listed on the Toronto Stock Exchange (TSX: AVNT), and cross trades on the OTCQX Best Market (OTCQX: AVTBF) and Frankfurt Stock Exchange (FRA: 1BU0).
 The Company is headquartered in Kelowna, British Columbia and has operations in British Columbia, Alberta and Ontario.

-Avant is focused on creating long-term value for its shareholders and establishing itself as a premier craft cannabis company.
+Avant is focused on creating long-term value for its shareholders and establishing itself as a leading premium cannabis company.
 As such, the Company has established the following key strategic areas of focus for Fiscal 2023:

-- 1. Increase production capacity through internal expansion and acquisitions to better meet growth in domestic and export demand. - 2.
-New product innovation to maintain the Company's competitive edge as a top producer of premium cannabis products. - 3.
-Explore new global markets for exporting cannabis, leveraging the Company's reputation in existing markets, including Israel and Australia. - 4.
-Launch new cultivars from Avant's extensive library of genetics. - 5.
-Continue to operate in a cost-efficient manner to ensure efficiency and maximize output, while seeking opportunities to reduce the Company's overall cost of production. - 6.
-Continue to explore contract growing or acquisition opportunities, as needed, to fulfill consumer demand in Canada and internationally.
+- 1. Increase the output of cannabis flower and derivative products to satisfy domestic and international demand. - 2.
+Launch innovative new products to maintain the Company's competitive edge as a top producer of premium cannabis products. - 3.
+Explore new global markets for cannabis exports, leveraging the Company's reputation in existing markets (i.e. Israel & Australia). - 4.
+Launch new cultivars from Avant's extensive library of genetics, in order to enhance product demand in all markets. - 5.
+Operate in a frugal and cost-efficient manner to ensure efficiency and maximize output. - 6.
+Evaluate M&A opportunities that have the potential to accelerate business growth and increase shareholder value.